axel358/smartdock/README.md

 ![Screenshot](screenshot.webp)

-## Building:
-The project itself was created using AIDE on Android x86.
-Just clone the project and import it into AIDE.
-To support android versions lower than Pie you must compile against SDK 27

-You might require additional steps to build on Android Studio

 ## Usage:
 The application should be installed as a system app in order to obtain the right permissions.
 Without this functionallity will be limited.